AbdulSuboor-Syed/691-01-F21-DEV-Group1/Proposal/proposal.md

 * Home screen URL should be loaded in user-friendly format irrespective of the gadget its being used on.
 * when Registration/login for the portal is registered/logged-in then it should be accessible for authorized admin and users.
-* When a action is performed,confirmation of the action should be asked.
+* When View/buy/rent/sell options are clicked then only there respective actions must be performed.
-* When buy/rent/sell options are clicked then only there respective actions must be performed.
+* When admin clicks on View/Edit/Delete respective operations occur

 ## Schedule